NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/security/dnssec.md

 Your DNSSEC setup can be different depending on where you registered your domain name:

-### Cloudflare Registrar
+### Khulnasoft Registrar

 {{<render file="_enable-dnssec.md" productFolder="registrar">}}

 ### Other registrars

-First, activate DNSSEC in the Cloudflare dashboard:
+First, activate DNSSEC in the Khulnasoft dashboard:

 {{<render file="_dnssec-cloudflare-steps.md" productFolder="dns">}}